 ARS is an acute inflammatory condition that typically evolves following a viral upper respiratory tract infection; the patient reports an increase in the symptoms following the initial viral illness – this phenomenon is known as “double-sickening”.

 On examination there may be purulent material in the nasal cavity (particularly in the middle meatus).
 Tenderness over the sinuses occurs, but is not a specific or reliable sign, and there is not usually any swelling.

 In general, sinusitis does not cause swellings below the zygoma.
 Therefore beware tender swellings of the cheek or jaw, as this is a common presentation of dental abscess or salivary gland infection.

 Examining the patient with a head-light or endoscope can be helpful to confirm the diagnosis (this is less applicable to primary care).

 Microbiological testing is of questionable value in uncomplicated cases, but may be necessary in systemically unwell patients or resistant cases.

 Imaging is not required in the vast majority of cases.
-Plain sinus X-rays are of little value and should not be requested.
-In complex cases, or where a complication of ARS is suspected, a CT of the sinuses should be performed.
+Plain sinus X-rays are of no value and should not be requested.
+In complex cases, or where a complication of ARS is suspected, a CT of the sinuses and brain (with contrast) should be performed.